snlpatel001213/waves-documentation/en/ride/functions.md

 # Functions

 A function must return a value.
-The return type is not specified in the signature of a function.
+The return type is not specified in the signature of the function.

 A function must be declared above the place of its usage.